Saurabhalerao/Getting-and-Cleaning-Data/README.md

 Creates a independent tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-Final output file is tidydata.txt
+Final output file is "final tidydata.txt"